ElektraInitiative/libelektra/doc/CODING.md

 #### Clang Format

-To guarantee consistent formatting we use [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) (version `6.0` or version `7.0`) to format all C and C++ code in the repository.
+To guarantee consistent formatting we use [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) (version `9`) to format all C and C++ code in the repository.
 Since our build servers also check the style for every pull request you might want to make sure you reformat your C/C++ code changes with this tool.

 To find out which version of `clang-format` a certain build server uses please check: